 Why Misión Café is shortlisted by Filter Notes

 Madrid has stronger brew-bar specialists and calmer neighbourhood rooms, but not many places combine coffee standards, bakery depth, and broad breakfast appeal this neatly.
-Misión earns the shortlist because it shows how the city's specialty scene overlaps with all-day cafe culture at its best: good beans, competent bar work, attractive pastry, and a central room that people actually use.
-It is one of the city’s cleaner examples of coffee and brunch working together without diluting either side.
+Misión earns the shortlist because the Hola coffee, Modbar setup, adjoining bakehouse, and all-day breakfast menu support the same visit instead of competing for attention.
+It is one of the city's cleaner examples of coffee and brunch working together without diluting either side.